partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Uhu, kawaii!!!
 A name...
 What should it be...

 Papa: What name will you choose for the puppy?
-Use the D pad, A button, B button erases.
+Use the D-pad, A button, B button erases.

 [Doggie's name here.
 We're using the default name Barley!
 Use 変 to change between hiragana and katakana, and 終 to confirm.]